People's Liberation Party (Kenya): 2007 elections

 At the Kenyan general election, 2007, Narc-Kenya managed to enter three candidates into parliament.

 Post 2008

 In late 2008 PNU opted to register as a political party in its own right, to the opposition of several coalition parties including NARC-Kenya.
 Narc-Kenya opted to continue registering members in its own right electing Martha Karua as party leader in November 2008.
 Narc Kenya gained the distinction of being the first political party to apply for registration under the new political parties act passed as part of implementing Kenya's new constitution.

+Rebrand from NARC–Kenya

+In February 2025, the National Rainbow Coalition–Kenya officially rebranded to the People's Liberation Party (PLP).
+The new slogan is "Unite - Liberate".
+Party leader, Martha Karua argued that Narc-Kenya had become less familiar to younger people and that its rebrand aimed at reinvigorating its appeal.
+The PLP focuses on unity, transparency, and accountability.